In addition to importing data to SAP SuccessFactors Employee Central, in some instances you can export data.

 The Employee Delta Export is used for exporting employee master data from Employee Central in the Microsoft Excel format so that it can be used in payroll systems.
 It provides a delta of employee data (i.e., it only provides data changes since the last run of the export) that considers both future-dated and retroactive changes of employee data and includes deleted data that must be actioned in the target system (e.g., deletion of a Pay Component).

 The Employee Delta Export comprises an add-in for Microsoft Excel and two Microsoft Excel workbooks that provide the configuration and the layout of the data that is exported from Employee Central.
 These three components can be downloaded from Admin Center in Reporting > Employee Delta Export.
-The Employee Delta Export leverages the Employee Central HRIS SOAP API in order to export the data from Employee Central into the workbooks.
+The Employee Delta Export leverages the Employee Central HRIS Simple Object Access Protocol (SOAP) API in order to export the data from Employee Central into the workbooks.

 Generic Object Data